drishtiisharma/DSA/Resources(currently following)/Arrays/README.md

 # Arrays
-This folder holds the combined and categorized list of questions based on arrays are segregated on difficulty basis.
+This folder holds the combined and categorized list of questions based on arrays that are segregated on difficulty basis.